 Cheapest auto insurance companies in Louisiana

-If you only want to buy the minimum required liability auto insurance by the state of Louisiana, State Farm is the cheapest widely-available option, according to our sample.
-However, if you qualify, USAA is actually the cheapest option, with a minimum policy only costing $650 per year.
+If you only want to buy the minimum required liability auto insurance in the state of Louisiana, Louisiana Farm Bureau is the cheapest widely-available option, according to our research.

 Although a minimum liability policy will fulfill your legal requirement to own a car insurance policy, minimum liability limits may be too low to cover your costs in the event of a major accident.
 And the lack of comprehensive or collision insurance — key parts of a full coverage policy — means that your own car will not be covered when an accident is your fault or if another driver is uninsured.

 If you're looking to add more protection than a standard auto insurance liability policy covers, you should consider a full coverage policy.
-In Louisiana, State Farm offered the cheapest full coverage policy, but the Louisiana Farm Bureau and Safeway also represent affordable options.
+Louisiana Farm Bureau offers the cheapest full coverage policy, but State Farm and Safeway also represent affordable options.

 An auto insurance policy with just liability insurance does not cover you for damage to your own car.
 You'll need comprehensive and collision insurance, part of a full coverage policy, for that.
 Louisiana residents should consider paying extra for full coverage if their cars still have notable value.